CynthiaNapoleon/FlightOperation_Analytics/README.md

 highest Average Hub Delay (25.86 minutes) across the same connectivity footprint (9 destinations) as every other hub.
 This indicates that MIA is not suffering from a "Volume" problem, but a "Velocity" problem.
-Because MIA sits at the top of our risk scale, any local failure at this node has a disproportionate cascading effect on the entire system.
-To stabilize the network, we must prioritize an infrastructure audit at MIA, as improving its turnaround efficiency by just 2% would recover more network time than any other operational change.
+Because MIA sits at the top of our risk scale, any local failure at this node has a disproportionate cascading effect on the entire system.\
+**Recommendation**: To stabilize the network, we could prioritize an infrastructure audit at MIA, as improving its turnaround efficiency by just 2% would recover more network time than any other operational change.
 ![Alt Text for Image](images/A4-B.png)
 <br/>